colindaven/nf-blast/README.md

 ## FAQ

 Which blast parameters are used ?
+See below, 80 per cent identity is important.

 See main.nf